Let Us Help Prepare Your Rental for Snowbird Season

 If it sounds like a lot to handle, don’t worry — RPM Phoenix can help.
 As a professional property management company, we have connections to dozens of companies that can help ready your property for snowbird season, from contractors to repair potential safety hazards to cleaning companies to make sure your home is spic-and-span for your guests’ arrival.
 We can even help you find affordable furnishings if your rental is missing an item or two, and provide you with a comprehensive checklist of everything to include for your guests’ comfort.
 For early or late arrivals, we’ll even be there to hand over the keys.

-For more tips on renting to snowbirds or to enlist RPM Pinnacle Phoenix’s help, give us a call at 480-RENTALS.
+For more tips on renting to snowbirds or to enlist RPM Evolve’s help, give us a call at 480-RENTALS.